romanohu/PrisonersDilemma/docs/n_agent_pair_pd_design_transcript_2026-04-28.md

 This file records the design discussion history for the new N-agent pair PD environment.

+Note:
+- This document is a historical transcript.
+- For current implementation/API behavior, use `docs/environment_api.md` and `docs/train_construct_method.md` as the source of truth.

 ## User request and scope

 **User:** `$grill-me` for a new MARL environment for N-agent pair PD with two phases: